 Surgery for AC Joint Separations

 The severe shoulder separations (Grade IV-VI) are rare but usually require arthroscopic shoulder procedures to treat.
 (Grade III injuries vary from case-to-case on whether or not surgery is necessary.)
 The only certainty is that people in Los Angeles who avoid surgery return to their regular activities quicker than those that choose the surgical route, but they might need surgery further down the road as the joint can degenerate and become arthritic and painful later on in life. medlineplus.gov explains how to care for your shoulder after surgery.

 Contact an AC Joint Injury Specialist

-If you have suffered an AC joint sprain or separation, contact the Beverly Hills orthopedic surgeons at Meier Orthopedic Sports Medicine today at (310) 777-7845, or fill out our contact form, and someone from our office will be in touch with you shortly.
+If you have suffered an AC joint sprain or separation, contact the Beverly Hills orthopedic surgeons at Meier Orthopedic Sports and Regenerative Medicine today at (310) 777-7845, or fill out our contact form, and someone from our office will be in touch with you shortly.

 We look forward to helping you regain your full health.